 To replace a broken sprinkler head, turn your San Antonio sprinkler system off.
 Next, clean the area around the damaged sprinkler head of grass and dirt.
 Simply unscrew the sprinkler head from the sleeve and replace it with a new one.
 Once you install a new sprinkler head, adjustments may have to be made to ensure proper spray coverage.
 Depending on the model of your San Antonio sprinkler system, it may be necessary to dig a bit until you get to the riser (the vertical tube that connects the head and sleeve to the water supply line).
 Be sure the area is free of grass clippings, dirt, and other debris before you install a new sprinkler head.
 Should you need to purchase a new sprinkler head, it may be helpful to take the damaged head in with you to verify that the correct placement is purchased (while you’re at it, stock up on a few extra replacements!)

-Stuck Valves - When the valves in your San Antonio sprinkler system become stuck, you'll know it - the sprinklers will probably continue to operate even though the system is supposed to be shut off.
+Stuck Valves – When the valves in your San Antonio sprinkler system become stuck, you’ll know it – the sprinklers will probably continue to operate even though the system is supposed to be shut off.
 Typically, some sort of debris has entered the system and has blocked the operation of one (or more) of the valves.
 Most times, shutting off the entire system and disassembling the valve is the only way to remedy the problem.
-Many systems are different and valve disassembly can be complicated (not to mention, disassembling the valves could void any warranties your San Antonio sprinkler system my be covered by).
-If you suspect stuck sprinkler system valves, contact Will's All Pro to schedule an appointment.
+Many systems are different and valve disassembly can be complicated (not to mention, disassembling the valves could void any warranties your San Antonio sprinkler system may be covered by).
+If you suspect stuck sprinkler system valves, contact Will’s All Pro to schedule an appointment.

 Additional San Antonio Sprinkler System Repair Information

 The above four sprinkler system problems are most likely the only problems you will encounter.
-However, your San Antonio sprinkler system is a bit more complicated, especially if you have a multiple large yards.
-If you are having problems with your control panels, wiring, water delivery pipes, or back flow devices, it is highly recommended that you contact a professional San Antonio sprinkler system technician to help you.
+However, your San Antonio sprinkler system is a bit more complicated, especially if you have multiple large yards.
+If you are having problems with your control panels, wiring, water delivery pipes, or backflow devices, it is highly recommended that you contact a professional San Antonio sprinkler system technician to help you.

 Will’s All Pro is licensed, bonded, and insured.
 Our San Antonio sprinkler system technicians are trained to service and repair all major brands of sprinkler systems.
 We’ll get your sprinkler system back up and running right in no time.

-IN addition to our sprinkler system repair services, we also professionally install San Antonio sprinkler systems.
+In addition to our sprinkler system repair services, we also professionally install San Antonio sprinkler systems.
 We also overhaul old and worn out sprinkler systems using the best parts available.
 We can also